kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2024 January 26: Added a toggle to hide the hud only/separated hud out of the "GIF mode".
 Fixed an issue when rapidly freezing/unfreezing the game made the hitboxes desync from the visuals.
 - 2024 September 16: Added imGui.
 - 2024 September 24: Fixed some animations still playing in frame freeze mode and playing too fast is slow-mo mode.
 Fixed danger time countdown playing during frame freeze mode.
 Fixed Johnny coins and stunmash indicator not displaying in frame freeze mode and displaying glitchily in slow-mo mode.
 Fixed play, record and backspace buttons not working in frame freeze and slow-mo modes.
 Draw hitboxes and imgui under steam overlay instead of on top.
 Not interfere with OBS recording.
 Can now hide ky sword lightning and >50 tension sparkles in gif mode.
 Fixed johnny coins, jacko organ cooldown indicators, jam powerup icons not being hidden in gif mode.
 - 2024 October 3: drawing hitboxes underneath not just steam overlay, but the in-game pause menu and training HUD, while the origin point is still drawn on top of training HUD, but underneath the pause menu.
 Added in-game icons to imgui window.
 Fixed Potemkin IK throwbox, which also fixed throwboxes for Sol Riot Stamp, maybe Potemkin ICPM if it wasn't showing before (now it does), maybe other moves that grab you on hit.
 Fixed 6P+H,5 (blitz input by pressing 6P+H and immediately releasing 6) displaying a throw which is active for 2 frames which is incorrect - throw is actually active for 1 frame.
-Removed backside and upside Ky's Ride the Lightning hitboxes - they're not real.
-Hiding boxes on Slayer's forward and back dashes in online mode.
+Changed how backside and upside Ky's Ride the Lightning hitboxes display - they're "clash only".
+Similarly for Jack O Aegis Field hitbox.
+Hiding boxes on Slayer's forward and back dashes in online mode for the sake of making it a guess which side he's teleporting to.
+Fixed Dizzy Reflect hitbox - it was not visible.